This tutorial covers:

 .

-Next, click Set Up Project to start building the project on CircleCI.
-This displays a modal pop up with a default option to use the configuration file within your project’s repository.
-Enter the name of the branch where the configuration file is housed.
+Next, click Set Up Project to start building your project on CircleCI.
+This will display a modal popup with a default option to use the configuration file within your project’s repository.
+Enter the name of the branch where the configuration file is housed:

 Voila!
 From the CircleCI dashboard, click the build to review details.
 You can verify that running the first Pytest test and integrating it into CircleCI was a success.